Jupiter: Juno mission

-NASA's Juno mission arrived at Jupiter on July 4, 2016 with the goal of studying the planet in detail from a polar orbit.
+NASA's Juno mission arrived at Jupiter on July 4, 2016, with the goal of studying the planet in detail from a polar orbit.
 The spacecraft was originally intended to orbit Jupiter thirty-seven times over a period of twenty months.
-During the mission, the spacecraft will be exposed to high levels of radiation from Jupiter's magnetosphere, which may cause future failure of certain instruments.
-On August 27, 2016, the spacecraft completed its first fly-by of Jupiter and sent back the first-ever images of Jupiter's north pole.Juno completed 12 orbits before the end of its budgeted mission plan, ending July 2018.
+During the mission, the spacecraft will be exposed to high levels of radiation from Jupiter's magnetosphere, which may cause the failure of certain instruments.
+On August 27, 2016, the spacecraft completed its first flyby of Jupiter and sent back the first-ever images of Jupiter's north pole.

+Juno completed 12 orbits before the end of its budgeted mission plan, ending in July 2018.
 In June of that year, NASA extended the mission operations plan to July 2021, and in January of that year the mission was extended to September 2025 with four lunar flybys: one of Ganymede, one of Europa, and two of Io.
-When Juno reaches the end of the mission, it will perform a controlled deorbit and disintegrate into Jupiter's atmosphere.
-This will avoid the risk of collision with Jupiter's moons.
+When Juno reaches the end of the mission, it will perform a controlled deorbit and disintegrate into Jupiter's atmosphere to avoid the risk of colliding and contaminating Jupiter's moons.